isomerpages/nparks-fotp/_friends-of-the-parks-groups/Friends of Park Connector Network.md

 *FoPCN coming together to paint speed regulating strips at park connectors for the safety of all users near Simei MRT*

-The Friends of Park Connector Network (FoPCN) was formed in 2016.